-- Maintaining a unified board consensus on key strategic issues is essential to success in the face of an activist attack; in large measure, an attack by an activist hedge fund is an attempt to drive a wedge between the board and management by raising doubts about strategy and management performance and to create divisions on the board, which may include advocating that an unnecessary special committee be formed. - Keep the board informed of options and alternatives analyzed by management, and review with the board basic strategy, capital allocation, the portfolio of businesses, margins and corporate ESG strategies in light of possible arguments for spinoffs, share buybacks, increased leverage, special dividends, cost-cutting initiatives, a sale of the company or other structural or business changes or ESG reforms.
+• Maintaining a unified board consensus on key strategic issues is essential to success in the face of an activist attack; in large measure, an attack by an activist hedge fund is an attempt to drive a wedge between the board and management by raising doubts about strategy and management performance and to create divisions on the board, which may include advocating that an unnecessary special committee be formed.
+If the board already contains directors previously appointed through a settlement with an activist, or otherwise elected through a proxy fight, endeavor to maintain solidarity with such directors in the face of a new activist threat.

-- Schedule periodic presentations by legal counsel and the investment banker to familiarize directors with the current activist environment and the company's preparation. - Directors should guard against subversion of the responsibilities of the full board by the activists or related parties, and directors should be instructed to avoid being drawn into conversations with third parties and to refer all approaches by activists to the CEO. - Boardroom debates over business strategy, direction and other matters should be open and vigorous but stay confidential and be kept within the boardroom. - Recognize that psychological and perception factors may be more important than legal and financial factors in avoiding being singled out as a target. - Scrutiny of board composition is increasing, and boards should self-assess regularly.
-The benefits of tenure and experience became apparent through the Covid-19 pandemic and other economic, geopolitical and supply chain shocks to industry, but in a contested proxy solicitation, institutional investors may particularly question the "independence" of directors who are older than 75 or who have lengthy tenures, especially where the board has not recently appointed new directors, in addition to more broadly assessing director diversity, expertise and attributes.
-Directors may also be criticized for "overboarding" or attendance issues.
-Meaningful director evaluation is now a key objective of institutional investors, and a corporation is well advised to undertake it and talk to investors about it.
+- Keep the board informed of options and alternatives analyzed by management, and review with the board basic strategy, capital allocation, the portfolio of businesses, margins and corporate sustainability and DEI strategies in light of possible arguments for spinoffs, share buybacks, increased leverage, special dividends, cost-cutting initiatives, a sale of the company or other structural or strategic business changes or reforms. - Schedule periodic presentations by legal counsel and financial advisors to familiarize directors with the current activist environment and the company's preparation. - Directors should guard against subversion of the responsibilities of the full board by the activists or related parties, and directors should avoid being drawn into conversations with third parties and should refer all approaches by activists to the CEO. - Boardroom debates over business strategy, direction and other matters should be open and vigorous but stay confidential and be kept within the boardroom. - Recognize that psychological and perception factors may be more important than legal and financial factors in avoiding being singled out as a target. - Scrutiny of board composition is increasing, especially in the era of the universal proxy card, and boards should self-assess regularly.
+The benefits of tenure and experience became apparent through the Covid-19 pandemic and other economic, geopolitical and supply chain shocks to industry, but in a contested proxy solicitation, institutional investors may particularly question the "independence" of directors who are older than 75 or who have lengthy tenures, especially where the board has not recently appointed new directors.
+Directors may also be criticized for "overboarding," which has become a growing area of investor scrutiny as board responsibilities continue to expand, or attendance issues.
+Meaningful and periodic director evaluation is now a key objective of institutional investors, and a corporation is well advised to undertake it and talk to investors about it.
 Regular board renewal and refreshment, and having longer-term board development and succession plans, can be important evidence of meaningful evaluation. - A company should not wait until it is involved in a contested proxy solicitation to offer its key institutional shareholders the opportunity to meet with its independent directors.
 Many major institutional investors have recommended that companies offer scheduled meetings involving a company's independent directors.
 A disciplined, thoughtful program for periodic meetings and other engagement initiatives is advisable.